TheTimeDilation/Flowise/README.md

-This is a copy from FlowiseAI, adjusted for my bachelors project (in fact only the docker-compose.yml and my personal .env file was changed in this code Base, the rest was made with the FlowiseUI)
+This is a copy from FlowiseAI (https://github.com/FlowiseAI/Flowise ), adjusted for my bachelors project (in fact only the docker-compose.yml and my personal .env file was changed in this code Base, the rest was made with the FlowiseUI)